RosettaCommons/documentation/Visualization.md

 - cite Evan's papers
 - more info about PymolMover
 - is the flag -membrane_new:view_in_pymol still relevant and used?
 - what about the VisualizeMembraneMover???
+Better for Chimera; if you have Pymol, use PymolMover instead
 - add an image here?

 ## Metadata